-39.51 Migrants sponsored under Tier 2 and Tier 5 are allowed, in limited circumstances to undertake other work in addition to that which their CoS was assigned for.
+- 39.50 Migrants sponsored under Tier 2 and Tier 5 are allowed, in limited circumstances to undertake other work in addition to that which their CoS was assigned for.
 We call this supplementary employment.
-The exception is for private servants sponsored under Tier 5 (International Agreement) who are not allowed to take supplementary employment.

-39.52 Supplementary employment does not have to meet the resident labour market test requirements and the employer does not have to be a licensed sponsor.
-Supplementary employment must:

-a) be in the same profession and at the same professional level as the work for which the migrant's CoS was assigned, or b) be a job which is on the list of shortage occupations published on our website at http://www.ukba.homeoffice.gov.uk/sitecontent/documents/workingintheuk/shortageoccupationlistnov11.pdf (if the occupation is later removed from the list of shortage occupations, the migrant must cease that employment)

-- c) be for no more than 20 hours a week - d) be outside of the normal working hours for which the migrant's CoS was assigned.
+The exception is for private servants sponsored under Tier 5 (International Agreement) who are not allowed to take supplementary employment. - 39.51 Supplementary employment does not have to meet the resident labour market test requirements and the employer does not have to be a licensed sponsor.
+Supplementary employment must: - a) be in the same profession and at the same professional level as the work for which the migrant's CoS was assigned, or - b) be a job which is on the list of shortage occupations.
+This list is available on our pages on the GOV.UK website at: www.gov.uk/government/publications/tier-2-shortage-occupation-list-from-6-april-2013 (if the occupation is later removed from the list of shortage occupations, the migrant must cease that employment) - c) be for no more than 20 hours a week - be outside of the normal working hours for which the migrant's CoS was assigned.